dbsafe/specflow-helpers/README.md

 ```

 Supported methods: `POST`, `GET`, `PUT`, `DELETE`
-Query parameters can be part of the url
+Query parameters can be included in the url

 Supported Then step for testing a WebApi service